0mar/dealiiscale/README.md

 ## Compiling deal.II programs

 deal.II uses CMake for its compilation process, as does this repo.
-If for some reason CMake isn't present on your system, its easily installed using [Homebrew][4].
+If for some reason CMake is not present on your system, its easily installed using [Homebrew][4].
 Opening the deal.II app will open a shell with preset environment variables that make compilation of your programs 'easy'.
-For some reason, this app takes quite some time to load, and its structure doesn't (by default) allow for the use of IDE's or other shells/terminals.
+For some reason, this app takes quite some time to load, and its structure does not (by default) allow for the use of IDEs or other shells/terminals.

-Luckily, we don't need to open the deal.II app to compile it's programs, since we can point CMake to the installation.
+Luckily, we do not need to open the deal.II app to compile our programs, since we can point CMake to the installation.

 After installation of version `9.0.0`, add the following line to your CMake: